paberthet/ProgSystem-project/README.md

 On the first one, type "make" to compile the project.
 We advise making a "make clean" just before that "make" in case you are rerunning the program.
 Then type "./serveur mem".
 You can replace "mem" with whatever name you see fit.
 It'll be the shm name.
 You can inspect /dev/shm on your computer to ensure it has been created.

 In the second terminal type "./lpc_client mem 1".
 Ensure to replace mem by the shm name from the server side.
 For the "1", replace it with whatever test you want to try.

+Also check Marc github at https://github.com/Marc-Renard , he's a great guy